Updated: Apr 26

 2 cups frozen mixed veggies (peas, carrots, pearl onions, green beans)

 1 package organic chicken, cut into small cubes

 -toss chicken with 1 tbsp whole wheat flour, salt and pepper before cooking

 1 tablespoon chopped fresh thyme

 1 box prepared whole wheat pie crust (2 crusts per box)

 1 organic egg, lightly beaten with 1 tablespoon water to create an egg wash

 1. Preheat the oven to 425 F. Lightly coat a 9-inch pie dish with extra virgin olive oil spray.
 Set aside.

-3. Add the veggies, celery, garlic powder, salt and pepper.
+4. Add the veggies to the pan, celery, garlic powder, salt and pepper.
 Cook until the mushrooms have browned more deeply and the veggies begin to soften, about 3 additional minutes.

-4. Sprinkle the flour over the top of the vegetables and cook 2 minutes.
-Slowly pour in the almondmilk, adding a few splashes at a time, stirring constantly.
+5. Sprinkle the flour over the top of the vegetables and cook 2 minutes.
+Slowly pour in the almond milk, adding a few splashes at a time, stirring constantly.
 Bring to a low boil, scraping any brown bits from the bottom of the pan.
 Continue to let bubble until thickened, about 3 to 5 minutes.
-Stir in the chicken and thyme.
+Stir in the cooked chicken and thyme.

 *The filling can be prepared ahead of time and stored in the refrigerator for 3 days or frozen for up to 3 months (let thaw overnight in the refrigerator).
 Add the crust just before baking.